80th birthday for Janice Reimer

-CARLOCK — Janice Hendricks Reimer of Carlock will celebrate her 80th birthday with an open house from 1 to 3 p.m.
-March 22 at White Oak Township Community Building, 202 N. Lincoln St., Carlock.
+CARLOCK — Janice Hendricks Reimer of Carlock will celebrate her 80th birthday.
+The open house celebration will be rescheduled for a later date.

 She was born March 22, 1940, in Bloomington.
 She married Robert Reimer on Nov.
 21, 1959.
 He passed away June 14, 2008.
 Her sister is Rita (David) Garrison, Carlock.